samolisov/bazel-llvm-bridge/README.md

 of LLVM in your projects when Bazel is used for building.
-Each library from LLVM/Clang (including the special 'headers' library that provides LLVM's and Clang's headers) is available as a `@local_llvm//:llvm_<library_name>` dependency (`@local_llvm//:llvm_headers` for the headers library, `clang` as the prefix for Clang's libraries), where `@local_llvm` is the name of the used `llvm_configure`
+Each library from LLVM/Clang (including the special 'headers' library that provides LLVM's and Clang's headers) is available as a `@local_llvm//:llvm_<library_name>` dependency (`@local_llvm//:llvm_headers` for the headers library), where `@local_llvm` is the name of the used `llvm_configure` [repository rule](https://docs.bazel.build/versions/master/skylark/repository_rules.html) while `llvm_` and `clang_` are the default prefixes for LLVM and Clang specific rules, all these parameters can be configured in your `WORKSPACE`.
-[repository rule](https://docs.bazel.build/versions/master/skylark/repository_rules.html)
-and can be edited in your `WORKSPACE`.
 Notice that a library will bring also its dependencies exactly how the CMake build works.

 When LLVM/Clang is built on an environment that supports the [*Z3 Solver*](https://github.com/Z3Prover/z3), the code of some LLVM and Clang libraries